Learn how to make mac and cheese without milk; it’s creamy, delicious, easy, and ready in about 15 minutes. Comfort food at its best!

 Pour the contents of the pan into a lightly buttered baking dish.
 Sprinkle with a handful of bread crumbs.
 Bake the casserole dish for about 15-20 minutes or until golden and bubbly.
 Let rest for 5 minutes, then serve.

-YES, you can absolutely make the best mac & cheese without milk!
-There are many substitutes for milk in this macaroni n cheese classic recipe.
+YES, you can absolutely make the best mac & cheese without regular milk!
+There are many good substitutes for milk in this macaroni n cheese classic recipe.
 You can find below some dairy or non-dairy alternatives!

 Dairy alternative: Half and Half, Cream Cheese, Butter, Roux, Heavy Cream, Yoghurt, Sour Cream, Powdered Milk and others